giantswarm/docs/sources/installation/whatisgiantswarm.md

 The days of big monolith applications are long over.
 Modularizing your applications in services has been the way to go for some time.
 Each self-contained functionality constitutes a separate service.
 This makes them independently developable, deployable, and scalable.
 Each with its own potential database and programming language.
 The right tool for the job!
 The [12factor Apps](http://12factor.net/) paradigm goes even further by describing twelve fundamental requirements of modern Software-as-a-Service apps - worth looking at.

-Giant Swarm helps you creating apps a microservice fashsion.
-Each service is truely seperate and independently developable, deployable, and scalable.
-In the end it's up to you how much and little you put in a service.
+Giant Swarm helps you creating apps in microservice fashion.
+Each service is truely separate and independently developable, deployable, and scalable.
+In the end it's up to you how much or little you put in a service.

 ## Where to go from here?

 Please start with the [Getting Started](gettingstarted.md) guides.
-It give you a short and pratical tour on working with Giant Swarm.
-If you need any help please visit us in our chat or let us know via Email: [support@giantswarm.io](mailto:support@giantswarm.io).
+They give you a short and pratical tour on working with Giant Swarm.
+If you need any help, please visit us in our [chat](https://gitter.im/giantswarm/users) or let us know via Email: [support@giantswarm.io](mailto:support@giantswarm.io).